TBD54566975/example-pfi-aud-usd-tbdex/README.md

 Docker is used to spin up a local mysql container.
 Docker for Mac can be installed from [here](https://docs.docker.com/desktop/install/mac-install/)

 ## `dbmate`
-dbmate is used to run database migrations.
-Run `brew install dbmate` from your command line
+dbmate is used to run database migrations. follow install instructions for your OS: [here](https://github.com/amacneil/dbmate?tab=readme-ov-file#installation)

-# Preparing setup (one time)
+`npm run server` to check it runs.

+# Step 0: Setup server

+(this is a step you only need to do once).

 > 💡 Make sure you have all the [prerequisites](#development-prerequisites)

-1) run `cp .env.example .env`.
-This is where you can set any necessary environment variables. `.env.example` contains all environment variables that you _can_ set.
-2) Go to https://pinpayments.com/ and sign up to an account, then get a test api secret key, set it to `SEC_PIN_PAYMENTS_SECRET_KEY` either in .env or your local environment.
+1) Go to [pin payments](https://pinpayments.com/) sign up and get a test api secret key, then `export SEC_PIN_PAYMENTS_SECRET_KEY=(secret key here)` (or you can use a .env file).
-3) Put the secret key in .env

-`npm run server` to check it runs.

-# Running end to end remittance flow
+2) Setup the database:

+run `/db/scripts/start-pg` from your command line to start a psql container by running. run `./db/scripts/migrate` to perform database migrations This only needs to be done once and then whenever changes are made in db/migrations. run `npm install` to install all project dependencies

-## Step 1: Run liquidity node
+## Step 1: Run liquidity node (server)

 Run the server (or restart it) in another terminal window:

 `npm run server`

-## Step 2: Open `src/didpay-client/index.html` in a browser
+## Step 2: Run client app (browser)

+Open `src/didpay-client/index.html` in a browser and try it out!
-Each interaction happens in the context of an "Exchange" which is a record of the interaction between the customer and the PFI.

 # Implementing a PFI

 The business logic for the PFI is mainly in [main.ts](src/main.ts) and the offerings as specified in [offerings.ts](src/offerings.ts).
 Poke around!

+Each interaction happens in the context of an "Exchange" which is a record of the interaction between the customer and the PFI.

 # Configuration